gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 The `MachineImages` and `MachineTypes` are visible to Gardener core.
 This means all information required to decide if an image is compatible with a machine type must be stored in these two arrays.

-The `ProviderConfig` is only visible to the Gardener extension, meaning filtering based on these information is not possible in Gardener core or the Gardener dashboard.
+The `ProviderConfig` is only visible to Gardener extensions, meaning filtering based on these information is not possible in Gardener core or the Gardener dashboard.

-Here is a CloudProfile example without capabilities for exactly one machineType and one machineImage version.
+Here is a current CloudProfile example with exactly one machineType and one machineImage version.
 Note that there are two versions in `spec.machineImages.versions` as the pre-release tag is used to distinguish between `gen1` and `gen2` machine images.

 <details>
   <summary>Click to show the example</summary>